 Once upon a time Sarah Conrad (Jordan Ladd - The Deadly Look of Love) was a major opera star, that was before she was violently attacked.
 And whilst her attacker died it has left her not only struggling with nightmares but a sense of paranoia which sees her hiding guns all over her home just in case.
 But with an opera singing rival wanting to claim some of her songs for her own Sarah is prepared to make a comeback, with the support of her daughter Haley (Savannah Osborn).
 But even before she makes her return to the stage Sarah finds herself being stalked by a crazed fan called Kevin (Peter Stickles) who keeps a shrine to Sarah in his home.

 I am trying to put my finger on it but there is something about "Stage Fright" which caused me to disengage.
 In fact I would say it is not one thing but a whole series of things which combined makes "Stage Fright" one of those movies which struggles to get and hold your attention.
-The trouble starts with the character of Sarah Conrad as whilst Jordan Ladd is a likeable actress the character is bland, oh so bland, as are all the other characters in the movie which makes it hard to become invested in either Sarah or them.
+The trouble starts with the character of Sarah Conrad as whilst Jordan Ladd is a likeable actress the character is bland, oh so bland, as are all the other characters in the movie which makes it hard to become invested in any of them.
 In fact some of the characters are uncomfortably over the top which uncomfortably jars with the drama side of the story.